ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 This takes the concept of "taint checking" and makes it simpler and stricter.

-It does not allow a variable to be marked as untainted (important, and not needed).

-As an example, take a database library that supports parametrised queries at the driver level, today a programmer could use either of these:
+Take a database library that supports parametrised queries, today a programmer could use either of these:

 <code php>
 $db->query('SELECT * FROM users WHERE id = ?', [$_GET['id']]);